jamesrwilliams/javascript-encryption/README.md

-# RSA Example
+# Javascript Encryption

-A utility page for encrypting and decrypting text with RSA Keys.
-Experimenting with encryption and decryption using keys with the [jsencrypt](https://github.com/travist/jsencrypt) library.
+A utility page for encrypting and decrypting text.
+Experimenting with encryption and decryption using different JavaScript encryption libraries.

 #### [Demo](https://jamesrwilliams.github.io/rsa-example/)